 - Temporary water service interruptions

-The work will conclude with pavement restoration in 2020.
+The work will conclude with full pavement overlay later this year or in 2021 (to be done by Bellevue’s Transportation Department as part of their annual pavement overlay program).
 The timeline and sequence of work is subject to change.

 Maps of Project Area